How to Interact with a Target Cell Using Excel VBA (9 Examples)

 End Sub

-6. Enabling a Double Click Event with Target Cells
+Example 6 – Enabling a Double Click Event with the Target Cells

-In this case, we’ll show an example of enabling a double-click event with the Target cell.
-We’ll specify a range of cells in the worksheet first.
-Then, if we double-click on any of the specific cells in the range, a message will display the cell value.
+In this case, we’ll demonstrate how to enable a double-click event with the target cell.
+We’ll specify a range of cells in the worksheet.
+Then, if we double-click on any specific cell within that range, a message will display the cell value.

 Enabling a Double Click Event with Target Cells Dataset